New Zealand humour

 New Zealand humour bears some similarities to the body of humour of many other English-speaking countries.
 There are, however, several regional differences.

 New Zealand comedy themes

 Regional humour

-New Zealand's remote and agricultural nature is a regular comedy catalyst as seen in the character, the stereotypical farmer, Fred Dagg, and also in the work of writer Barry Crump.
+New Zealand's remote and agricultural nature is a regular comedy catalyst as seen in the stock character Fred Dagg, a stereotypical farmer, and also in the work of writer Barry Crump.

 Wellington has jokes about being windy including the Wellington Blown Away sign on the hill by the airport.
 As the nation's capital city, political humour is also common.
 Notable comedy shows with politics as a central theme have included Gliding On by Roger Hall, Public Eye, Spin Doctors, and Facelift.

 Suburban themes were explored by Ginette McDonald with her Lynn of Tawa persona.

 Trans-Tasman rivalry

-A famous statement by the Prime Minister of New Zealand Rob Muldoon in the 1980s commenting about the increasing exodus of New Zealanders leaving the country to work in Australia was, "New Zealanders who leave for Australia raise the IQ of both countries."
+A famous statement by the Prime Minister of New Zealand Robert Muldoon in the 1980s commenting about the increasing exodus of New Zealanders leaving the country to work in Australia was, "New Zealanders who leave for Australia raise the IQ of both countries."